Enforcement

 The different measures which transpose the Directives utilise a range of civil sanctions and remedies, outlined below, per Directive.

-• an unfair term is void and not enforceable by a seller/supplier against the consumer, and
+• an unfair term is void and not enforceable by a trader against the consumer, and

-• the CCPC or another consumer organisation can apply to the High Court for an order prohibiting the use of an unfair term(s).
+• the CCPC or another authorised bodies can apply to the Circuit Court or the High Court for various orders including a declaration that a term is unfair and an order prohibiting the use of an unfair term(s).

 Re Directive 86/6 on price indications: under the 2002 Regulations: